Columbia River: Pollution

-Starting between April and June 2025, the Hanford Nuclear Site is expected to melt radioactive wastes combined with glass flakes at a rate of 21 metric tons per day.
-The melters being utilized have a lifespan of five years, which requires their replacement in 2030.
-As of 2023, the Hanford site cleanup project is sixteen years behind schedule.
+The Hanford Nuclear Site's vitrification plant accepted its first batch of low-activity waste from the tank farms on October 8, 2025, ahead of the October 15, 2025 deadline, to start operations at the plant.
+In the facility, concentrated low-activity waste is mixed with silica and other glass-forming materials.
+The melters being utilized have a lifespan of five years, which will require their replacement in 2030.
+As of 2023, the Hanford site cleanup project was sixteen years behind schedule.
 One of the harmful chemicals located in the Hanford site, strontium-90, reached over 2,000 times the standard concentration for drinking water in August 2022.

 Timber industry activity further contaminates river water, for example in the increased sediment runoff that results from clearcuts.
 The Northwest Forest Plan, a piece of federal legislation from 1994, mandated that timber companies consider the environmental impacts of their practices on rivers like the Columbia.

 On July 1, 2003, Christopher Swain became the first person to swim the Columbia River's entire length, to raise public awareness about the river's environmental health.

 Throughout 2019, a series of wildfires were ongoing in Oregon on indigenous land belonging to the Umpqua Tribe.
-The Umpqua Tribe lost possession to their former territory in 1853, which is now known as Elliott State Forest.
+The Umpqua lost possession of their former territory, which is now known as the Elliott State Forest, in 1853.
 Elliott State Forest has been the subject of many deforestation initiatives over past years.
 In December 2018, the Umpqua tribe settled in Oregon after purchasing land from the Bureau of Land Management.
-Michael Rondeau, a descendent of the Umpqua tribe, expressed his contradictory emotions on the acquisition, stating that he felt "sadness that my grandparents and great aunts and uncles and beyond that did not have a day of recognition".
+Michael Rondeau, a descendent of the Umpqua tribe, expressed his contradictory emotions on the acquisition, stating that he felt "sadness that [his] grandparents and great aunts and uncles and beyond that did not have a day of recognition".
 On July 14, 2019, in the Milepost 97 wildfires, 25% of the Umpqua's forest territory burned down.

 On March 7, 2022, Columbia Riverkeeper, a climate advocacy group, sued Weyerhaeuser, a timber and forest products company, for possible contamination of the Columbia River.
 Columbia Riverkeeper accused Weyerhaeuser of releasing harmful levels of runoff through their Longview Mill into the Columbia River.
 Furthermore, Columbia Riverkeeper stated that runoff could result in harmful bacteria growth.
 As of May 6, 2022, Weyerhaeuser reached a settlement with Columbia Riverkeeper.
 Weyerhaeuser was determined to contribute US$600,000 for river restoration and proposed potential fines of up to US$5,000 for each subsequent act of pollution between 2023 and 2025.